core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 the guidance in Section 4.4 of {{RFC7925}} applies towards mandatory-to-implement TLS functionality for certificates.
 For the server-side requirements in accepting incoming connections over a HTTPS (HTTP-over-TLS) port, the guidance in Section 4.2 of {{RFC6455}} applies.

+Note that this formally inherits the mandatory to implement cipher suites defined in {{-tls12}}.
+However, modern usually browsers implement more recent cipher suites that then are automatically picked up via the JavaScript WebSocket API.
+WebSocket Servers that provide Secure CoAP over WebSockets for the browser use case will need to follow the browser preferences and MUST follow {{-tlsbcp}}.

 # Security Considerations {#security}